uscxav/SGD213_Task-2-Wiki-Template/Proposal/project_justification.md

 ### Risk Management
-* weekly team reports for scoping out the project and keeping the team on track
+* Weekly team reports for scoping out the project and keeping the team on track
-* the stealth genre is quite new to the team so managing that will be important
+* The stealth genre is quite new to the team so managing that will be important

 ---

 ## Constraints

 [//]: # (What are the constraints of this project)
-* We have a tight timeframe, so we will need to make fast decisions, which may be less than perfect
+* We have a tight time frame, so we will need to make fast decisions, which may be less than perfect
 * Lack of Experience in the Unity Engine within the group may lead to constraints
 * The Team is working with a brand new genre which may lead to comfusion